tooveo/atom-dotnet/README.md

 ## Usage

-### High Level API - "Tracker"
+### High Level SDK - "Tracker"
 The Tracker is used for sending events to Atom based on several conditions:
 - Every 30 seconds (default)
 - Number of accumulated events has reached 200 (default)
-- Size of accumulated events has reached 512KB (default) Uses exponential back off mechanism with jitter.
+- Size of accumulated events has reached 512KB (default) Case of server side failure (500) the tracker uses an exponential back off mechanism with jitter.

 The tracker is a based on a thread pool which is controlled by BatchEventPool and a backlog (QueueEventStorage)
 By default the BatchEventPool is configured to use 1 thread (worker), you can change it when constructing the tracker.